 This specialist’s primary role would be to design systems that are resistant to cybersecurity threats.
 A security architect needs to have both hardware and software knowledge, skills in programming, and the ability to create cybersecurity policies.
 This is a senior role requiring experience in planning and managing computer and network security.
 It is also a leadership role that requires strong communication and organization skills.

 Now that you know who they are, you’ll want to know how much their skills cost.
 Once again, there isn’t one answer.
 How much you pay depends on factors ranging from seniority and expertise to where they live.
 The following gives you an idea, based on average salaries collected by career sites.

-But just knowing how much to pay isn’t enough when hiring cybersecurity experts.
+But just knowing how much to pay isn’t enough when hiring cybersecurity experts or outsourcing cybersecurity.

 “There’s no such thing as a ‘safe system’ — only safer systems.”
 That’s from Google’s job description for a security engineer.
 It’s the sort of understanding that you should be looking for in your expert, apart from all the technical requirements.

 Here is a typical job description for an application security engineer.
 Now, this is only a basic set of requirements, with each industry having an additional set of needs.

 We are looking for a skilled security engineer to work on internal and external software products with a focus on security.
 On a regular day, you will analyze software design and implementation to assess risks.
 You will work to develop standards, solve security problems, and set up defenses at each phase of the software development cycle.